VaKo2179/py.rebel-calculators/README.md

 # py.rebel-calculators.
 This is a simple calculator programs that performs basic arithmetic operations
-#There is anather calculator on second branch <3
+#There is another calculator on second branch <3